russrimm/Vibe-Coding/Readme.md

-# Welcome to Vibe Coding: Your Path from Zero to App Creator
+# Welcome to Vibe Coding: Your Path from Zero to Pro Dev Hero

 ## What is Vibe Coding?
 (And Why Should I Care as a Non-Programmer?)